 - Pre-heat oven to 450 degrees

-- While the egg whites are whipping in a large bowl add all of the other ingredients including the egg yolks then mix just to combine.
+- While the egg whites are whipping in a large bowl, add all the other ingredients, including the egg yolks, then combine.

 - Bake at 350 for 15 mins until golden brown